SC rejects pleas seeking verification of all EVM votes with VVPAT slips

 The paper slip then drops down to a locked compartment that only the polling agent can access.
 The slips are not handed over to the voters.
 The collected slips can be used to audit voting data stored electronically.

+Senior Advocate Prashant Bhushan, appearing for the petitioners, said that the court also said that the “symbol loading unit which loads the symbol constituency by constituency should be sealed and kept available for at least 45 days after the election” PTI reported.

+The Supreme Court also said that candidates who come second or third can seek to examine the burnt memory of the Electronic Voting Machine, Bhushan said.
+“A technical expert team of the Election Commission will have to examine that, but the cost of that will have to be paid by the candidate,” he added.

-The petitioners had sought a return to ballot paper system of voting or 100% verification of the Voter Verifiable Paper Audit Trail slips as they cited reports where Electronic Voting Machines malfunctioned.
+The petitioners had sought a return to the ballot paper system of voting or 100% verification of the Voter Verifiable Paper Audit Trail slips as they cited reports where Electronic Voting Machines malfunctioned.

 After a 2019 Supreme Court order, Voter Verified Paper Audit Trail slips from only five randomly selected polling stations in each Assembly segment are verified.